What to expect from dynamical modelling of galactic haloes: Conclusions

 The large scatter in best fit halo parameters based on stars as tracers is worrying.
 On the one hand, we should be cautious about possible model dependencies, since the reliability of the systematic error size depends on how realistically the hydrodynamical simulation reflect the real world.
 On the other hand, if we assume the hydrodynamical simulations are realistic enough, the amount of systematic scatter would have practical implications for dynamical modelling of galactic haloes.
 The systematic errors we see with \textsc{oPDF} should also exist and be irreducible for any dynamical models that also make the steady state and spherical assumptions.
 Previous studies challenging the $\Lambda$CDM cosmological model with the abundance and dynamics of dwarf satellite galaxies often depend sensitively on the mass of the MW \citep[e.g.][]{2011MNRAS.415L..40B,2012MNRAS.422.1203B}.
 If the MW halo mass is reduced by a factor of two, the challenge would no longer exist \citep{2012MNRAS.424.2715W}. {\it Given the large uncertainties behind dynamical models, it is not surprising to expect a factor of two uncertainty in the measured MW halo mass.
 It is thus dangerous to draw strong conclusions based on any single value of the MW halo mass without quoting the uncertainties. }

-With the much larger sample of haloes, we found if the underlying potential profiles are correctly modelled, the best fit halo parameters averaged over different haloes are {\it ensemble unbiased}, despite the large scatter in systematic biases from halo to halo.
-In addition, the correlation of the systematic biases tend to be aligned with the statistical noise, which is controlled to be much smaller than the typical systematic bias observed. \cite{2015MNRAS.453..377W} and \cite{han2015a} suggest the explanation is that the statistical errors have been underestimated due to the phase-space correlations of particles in streams.
-Since statistical errors are expected to be ensemble unbiased, this supports our hypothesis that the statistical errors are underestimated, which would have comparable size to the systematic scatter if we properly account for correlated particles sharing similar orbits in streams or properly quantify the effective number of phase independent particles.
+With the much larger sample of haloes, we found if the underlying potential profiles are correctly modelled, the best fit halo parameters averaged over different haloes are {\it ensemble unbiased}, despite the large scatter from halo to halo.
+In addition, the correlation of the systematic uncertainties tend to be aligned with the statistical noise, which is controlled to be much smaller than the typical systematic uncertainty observed. \cite{2015MNRAS.453..377W} and \cite{han2015a} suggest the explanation is that the statistical errors have been underestimated due to the phase-space correlations of particles in streams.
+Since statistical errors are expected to be ensemble unbiased, this supports our hypothesis that the statistical errors are underestimated.

 The systematic scatter, despite being large, tends to happen along a direction of anti-correlation between $M_{200}$ and $c_{200}$. \cite{2015MNRAS.453..377W} and \cite{han2015a} have discussed that the anti-correlation reflects a fundamental quantity, the total mass enclosed within a certain characteristic radius, which can be constrained more robustly than the mass or concentration parameters.
 The characteristic radius is very close to the median radius of tracers.
 We revisited the conclusion using our much larger samples of haloes and reached the same conclusion.
-We found haloes whose mass within the median tracer radius cannot be well constrained usually have large biases in their best fit halo parameters or the best fit parameters deviate away from the anti-correlation direction.
+We found haloes whose mass within the median tracer radius cannot be well constrained usually have large uncertainties in their best fit halo parameters or the best fit parameters deviate away from the anti-correlation direction.